 A statement of qualifications is available upon request.

-Alison’s personal interests include fishing (fresh and saltwater, catch-and-release only), hiking, plant identification, cooking, and origami.
+Alison’s personal interests include fishing (fresh and saltwater, catch-and-release only), hiking, plant identification, cooking, and indoor rock climbing.
 She loves observing animals of all kinds, visiting parks and botanical gardens, and cooking meals for family.